 - Kangaroos move in two ways from one place to another.

 - Kangaroo Hop when they move fast.
-The hind legs are used when the kangaroos hop.
-This is due to the fact the hind legs are more powerful than the fore legs.
+The hind legs are used when the kangaroo hops.
+This is due to the fact the hind legs are more powerful than the forelegs.
 Moreover, Kangaroos can’t move with the hind legs moving independently.
-They move both the hind legs at the same time which cause hopping.
+They move both the hind legs at the same time which causes hopping.

 - Kangaroo is considered to be the fastest among animals to hop.